neha-nayeem/python-challenge/README.md

 * The difference in Profits/Losses over the entire period of time was calculated (by subtracting next row from current row) and appended to a different list called `ProfLossChanges` using comprehension lists.
 Since the first month would not show any change, it is worth noting that a value of zero was entered at ProfLossChanges[0] for accuracy.

-* The `statistics` module was imported and its .mean() method was used in a function to calculate the average of the changes recorded in the `ProfLossChanges` list.
+* The `statistics` module was imported and its `.mean()` method was used in a function to calculate the average of the changes recorded in the `ProfLossChanges` list.
 Note that the average is calculated before adding the zero at the beginning of the list as described above.

 * Once the greatest increase and decrease in `ProfLossChanges` was found, the index at which these values were was used to retrieve the corresponding date values from the `Dates` list (after confirming both lists were of equal length)

 ## PyPoll

-The task was to create a Python script that analyzes votes and calculates each of the following:
+The task was to create a Python script that analyzes votes in the given `election_data.csv` file and calculates each of the following:

   * The total number of votes cast